hyperionian/config-management/README.md

 # Configure Config Sync and deploy container apps on GKE

-The example provided here is to demonstrate how to deploy 2 GKE clusters, enable ACM [Config Sync](https://cloud.google.com/anthos-config-management/docs/config-sync-overview), and crete Cloud Build trigger feature with [Terraform](https://www.terraform.io/)
+The example provided here is to demonstrate how to deploy 2 GKE clusters, enable ACM [Config Sync](https://cloud.google.com/anthos-config-management/docs/config-sync-overview), and craete Cloud Build trigger feature with [Terraform](https://www.terraform.io/)

-In addition to that, the example also demonstrates on how to make use of Cloud Build to deploy sample container apps to one of the Clusters
+In addition to that, the example also demonstrates on how to make use of Cloud Build to deploy sample container apps to one of the Clusters.

-## Deploying GKE Clusters, Config Sync, Policy Controller, and Cloud Build
+## Deploying GKE Clusters, enable Config Sync, Policy Controller, and configure Cloud Build

 The following steps are with the assumption that the Google Cloud Project and Billing Account for deploying Google Cloud resources have been setup accordingly.